- 6-Minute Article

 What are you most concerned about, and what should I be concerned about?

-Once you have a financial advisor, it is important to pick his or her brain about the things that could affect your financial plan.
-This will also give you a sense of how up-to-date and in the know your financial advisor is to what is happening in the world and how it can affect your portfolio.
+Once you have a financial professional, it’s important to pick his or her brain about the things that could affect your retirement plan.
+This will also give you a sense of how up-to-date and in the know your financial professional is with what’s happening in the world and how it can affect your portfolio.

 What are my blind spots or weaknesses as an investor?